Pediatric Speech-Language Pathology · Bloomington-Normal, IL

 Pediatric speech therapy for communication, feeding, and participation.

-The Therapy Collaborative (TTC) provides pediatric speech-language therapy for infants, children, teens, and young adults who need support with communication, speech sounds, language, apraxia, AAC, social communication, cognitive-communication, feeding, and swallowing.
 Communication is more than saying words clearly.
 It affects how children connect, learn, ask for help, participate at school, build relationships, and share who they are.
 Our goal is to help each child communicate and participate more confidently in daily life.

 How pediatric speech (SLP) therapy can help